-Students take 18 credit hours in foundational psychology (core courses), six credit hours in an applied research project, and the remaining 12 credit hours taken within their concentration.
+Students in our online M.A in Psychology, Child and Adolescent Concentration program take 18 credit hours in foundational psychology (core courses), six credit hours in an applied research project, and the remaining 12 credit hours taken within their concentration.

 Trauma and Crisis Intervention